DevonKS/search-by-meta-tags/README.txt

-This plugin isn't et ready for the plugins directory because classes/question_bank_column.php has MS SQL specific SQL.
+This plugin isn't yet ready for the plugins directory because classes/question_bank_column.php has MS SQL specific SQL.

 Installation
 there are two ways to install searchbymetatags